Dementia

 Dementia Treatment

 Researchers are working on developing new treatments for dementia.
-Ask your Wellstar neurologist about the possibility of clinical trials that let patients participate in the current research and take advantage of emerging drugs and treatments.
+Ask your Wellstar neurologist about the possibility of clinical trials that let patients participate in current research and take advantage of emerging drugs and treatments.

 Ongoing Care for Dementia